CortexFoundation/tech-doc/cvm/mxnet/mxnet.md

 where $s_q =\frac{s_w s_x}  {s_y} $ is the requantization scalar, which can be calibrated offline.
 We will discuss more about the calibration in following section.

-In ususal, $s_q$ is determined in adavance.
-With calibrated requantization scalar $s_q$ for output $y$ of each operator and weight scalar $ s_w$, we can further determine $s_y$ by definiton.
+In ususal, $s_y $ is determined in adavance.
+With calibrated requantization scalar $s_y$ for output $y$ of each operator and weight scalar $ s_w$, we can further determine $s_y$ by definiton.
 Thus, we can rewrite the original graph to a annotated graph as figure showing befow:

 ![img]()